 Eating & Drinking Guide

-As we celebrate our 25th edition, the guide has undergone a revamp to combine an accessible introduction to the eating and drinking scene in each city with the detailed listings we’re famous for, offering comprehensive coverage of all the eating places worth knowing about across Edinburgh and Glasgow.
+Published in April 2019, our 26th edition combines an accessible introduction to the eating and drinking scene in each city with the detailed listings we’re famous for, offering comprehensive coverage of all the eating places worth knowing about across Edinburgh and Glasgow.
 In the guide you’ll find feature articles introducing different aspects of the eating and drinking scene, a run-down of good local food shops, markets and event, and our latest summary of the highlights of the two cities which is covered by our annual Awards, Hitlists of our pick of the best places to try in each different dining style covered in the guide, along with a new, 30-page Tiplist section.
 This feature brings together useful selections of where good things are happening in both Edinburgh and Glasgow in dozens of helpful categories, from outdoor dining and BYOB to craft beer, cocktails, coffee, bargain lunches, takeaway sandwiches and our pick of the bars and cafés to check out in different parts of both cities.

 All venues in the Eating & Drinking Guide can also be found online at food.list.co.uk, with each entry offering the same independent review and key factual information as well as useful additional material such as links to establishments’ own websites and social media, individual locator maps and search functions.